-- This may mean that you are one of the 15-20 % of population who are wired differently as a Highly Sensitive Person.
+- This may mean that you are one of the 15-20% of the population who are wired differently as a Highly Sensitive Person.

 - This may mean that you fall on the right side of the bell curve as a gifted person.

-- This may mean you do have, or are mis-labelled as having a mental illness such as Emotion Regulation Disorder, ADHD, Bipolar Disorder, or Dysthymia (chronic depression).
+- This may mean you have been or are mislabeled as having a mental illness such as Emotion Regulation Disorder, ADHD, Bipolar Disorder, or Dysthymia (chronic depression).